mimersql/mimersql_v11.0/README.md

 A Mimer SQL license can be specified with -e MIMER_KEY=<Hex key value>

+It's possible to configure the Mimer SQL database, for example how much memory it will use and what TCP port to use.
+To configure the TCP Port, use -e MIMER_TCP_PORT=<port number>.
+See start.sh for all parameters that are possible to configure.

 ## Connecting to the database
 Access Mimer using for instance DBVisualizer (https://www.dbvis.com) which comes with a JDBC driver and support for Mimer.
 With the example above is the host `localhost` and the port 1360.
 Login as "SYSADM", password "SYSADM".